 At Crestview Recovery, we combine mindfulness and meditation to teach control over thoughts.
 This helps those in treatment learn how to keep their thoughts from controlling them.
 Mindfulness meditation teaches them how to live in the moment rather than in the past or future.
 It also teaches how to avoid harmful patterns of thought.

-Problems that Mindfulness Meditation Therapy Can Address
+Problems That Mindfulness Can Address

-- Obsessive-compulsive disorder
+- Obsessive-compulsive disorder treatment

-- Post-traumatic stress disorder
+- Post-traumatic stress disorder treatment

-How Effective Is Mindfulness Meditation?
+How Effective is Mindfulness Meditation?

 More and more research supports mindfulness meditation as an effective technique for addiction recovery.
 Studies show that many people consider meditation therapy to be one of the best methods to beat addiction.
-Combining it with mindfulness only increases its benefits and the potential to help people achieve recovery.
+Combining it with mindfulness only increases its benefits and the potential to help people achieve lasting recovery.

 If you think that mindfulness meditation therapy could work for you, talk to the expert therapists at Crestview Recovery.
 We use both moving and seated meditation practices.
 With our guidance, you can learn how to respond rather than react to distressing situations.
 Our therapy methods can also help you: